By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 All three of these factors, poor inhibition of impulses, inattention, and hyperactivity can occur in varying amounts and combinations in any one person.
 This makes us wonder about the causes of ADHD.

 Is there one cause of ADHD or many?

 A number of things have been identified as risk factors for ADHD.

 1. Genetics play a role in who gets ADHD.

 Up to 75% of the risk of getting ADHD can be accounted for by various genetic factors.
 Wish this explained something.
 There are at least 7 different genetic mutations affecting two different neurotransmitter systems that increase the risk.
-This 7 genes in all the possible combinations results in up to 5,000 different combinations of genes that may increase the risk.
-But this risk factor does not guarantee you get ADHD and there are other risk and protective factors.
+These 7 genes in all the possible combinations result in up to 5,000 different combinations of genes that may increase the risk.
+But this risk factor does not guarantee you get ADHD and there are other risks and protective factors.